-In addition to the disability-related accommodations a student needs, DRS can provide students with additional support like math tutoring, academic writing and study skills, as well as structural and organizational assistance through Weekly Academic Coaching Meetings with a Coordinator or Graduate Assistant.
+In addition to the disability-related accommodations a student needs, DRS can provide students with additional support like study skills and structural and organizational assistance through Weekly Academic Coaching Meetings with a Coordinator or Graduate Assistant.

 What are the admissions requirements for SWDs?

 There are no separate admissions criteria for people with disabilities.
 The admissions criteria of the University of Memphis must be met by each person who applies.

 Are there any scholarships for students with disabilities?

 There are two scholarships for students with disabilities at the University of Memphis: the Exchange Club Shackelford Scholarship and the William P. Roberts Scholarship.
 Both are primarily for students who are deaf or hard of hearing.

 More information may be found on the website: https://www.memphis.edu/scholarships In addition, some students may qualify for tuition assistance through Vocational Rehabilitation.

 For more information on Tennessee Vocational Rehabilitation, please visit their website: https://www.tn.gov/humanservices/ds/vocational-rehabilitation.html.